Undergraduate Major in Nutrition

 Nutrition science is the study of how food influences health and disease, and it is considered a cornerstone of wellness for people at all stages of their lives.

-Our Bachelor of Science in Nutrition major is an interdisciplinary collaboration with Penn’s School of Arts & Sciences.
+Our second major in Nutrition Science is an interdisciplinary collaboration with Penn’s School of Arts & Sciences.
 You’ll study concepts like dietary behaviors and metabolism, as well as scientific approaches to the physiological roles of nutrients in the diet, from the cellular to human level.
-You’ll explore the role of nutrition in cancer, cardiovascular diseases, diabetes, and obesity, which together account for nearly seventy percent of global mortality.
+You’ll explore the role of nutrition in cancer, cardiovascular diseases, diabetes, and obesity conditions which together account for nearly seventy percent of global mortality.

-We believe that the next generation of nurse researchers and clinicians need a well-rounded background in nutrition science, as well as the social sciences and public health.
+We believe that the next generation of leaders and clinicians need a well-rounded background in nutrition science, as well as the social sciences and public health.
 We built this innovative program with these goals in mind.

 Penn undergrads are able to add this as a second major.